w3f/polkadot-wiki/docs/learn-governance.md

 ### Canceling

-A proposal can be canceled if the [technical committee](#technical-committee) unanimously agrees to do so, or if Root origin (sudo or Council) triggers this functionality.
+A proposal can be canceled if the [technical committee](#technical-committee) unanimously agrees to do so, or if Root origin (e.g. sudo or Council) triggers this functionality.
 A canceled proposal's deposit is burned.

 Additionally, a two-thirds majority of the council can cancel a referendum.
 This may function as a